-Safety: Based on one safety trial in postmenopausal women and a few trials in people with hair loss, side effects were rare and mild; no clinical data exist for long-term treatment.
+Safety: Based on one safety trial in postmenopausal women and several trials of topical formulations in people with hair loss, side effects were rare and mild.
+No safety data exists for long-term oral treatment in humans.

-Conquering Alzheimer's Through Drug Discovery 57 West 57th Street, Suite 904 New York, New York 10019
+Conquering Alzheimer's Through Drug Discovery

+57 West 57th Street, Suite 904 New York, New York 10019